vxnuaj/NEOCORTEX/Neurons/Deep-Learning/R Squared.md

 > $\theta_i$ where $i ∈ ℝ^2$

-A high value of $R^2$ indicates that our model is capturing the majority of the variance in the dataset, indicating that the e
+A high value of $R^2$ indicates that our model is capturing the majority of the variance in the dataset, indicating that it's able to properly model the dataset.[^1]

+A low $R^2$ indicates that the model isn't capturing much of the variance in the data, meaning that it has a high bias.

 If $R^2$ is $.85$, that indicates that 85% of the variation in $Y$ can be explained by $\theta_i$.